bitcoinsSG/apppt/README.md

 motivation/warning
 =====================
-apppt is not intended for production level real-time analysis, rather a platform from which production level scripts may be constructed
+apppt is not intended for production level real-time analysis, rather, a platform from which production level scripts may be constructed

 license